Traditional games of Korea: Characteristics

 Korean traditional games originated from folk beliefs.
 The peninsula has been agrarian since ancient times, and Koreans have believed in gods who protect nature and their lands.
 Exorcisms were performed to increase crops and animal well-being; singing and dancing were popular activities.
 Traditional games developed during this early period.
 Although many folk beliefs have disappeared, the games continue to be played.

 The names and rules of the games differ by region.
-In Gyeonggi-do, Gonu is called "Gonu, Goni, Ggoni".
+In Gyeonggi Province, Gonu is called "Gonu, Goni, Ggoni".
 Under Japanese rule, nearly all traditional games in Korea disappeared.

 Most games (such as Tuho, Ssireum and kite flying) are played with the hands or feet (Jegichagi, Taekgyeon) and do not require equipment or a specific play area.
 The games are related to the four seasons.

 Games

 Yutnori

 Yutnori, a board dice game with four wooden sticks, is one of the most popular traditional games of Korea and usually played on the first day of the New Year by two players (or teams).

 Each player (or team of two players) takes turns throwing yut sticks.
 Each stick has two sides (round and flat), which makes the stick roll.
 Five combinations are possible with yut sticks: do, gae, geol, yut and mo.
 A player achieving a yut or mo is allowed to roll again.
 If a board piece lands on a space occupied by an opponent, it is returned to the start and the player goes again.
 If a piece lands on a space occupied by one's own team, the pieces can go together (counting as one).
 The combinations determine how the board pieces are moved, and the team that moves all four pieces around the board first wins.
 The game has its roots in divination rituals.